Australia: More progress towards renewables.

 Zinc-bromide flow batteries: Redflow

-Redflow is an Australian company that has developed a zinc bromide flow battery, marketed it, and now makes it in Thailand.
+Redflow is an Australian company that has developed and marketed a zinc-bromide flow battery and now makes the batteries in Thailand.

 (Redflow secures a California order for its biggest battery installation yet: 6-megawatt hours: Renew Economy: 17 Mar 2022)